SEO Results: Everything you Need to Know

-Search engine optimisation is the process of improving the overall appearance, structure, content, and performance of your website in order to rank higher in search engines, such as Google and Bing.
-It is a comprehensive method, and most website owners find it quite tiring and daunting.
-However, it includes the nitty-gritty tasks that can make or break your website.
+Search engine optimization is improving your website’s overall appearance, structure, content, and performance to rank higher in search engines, such as Google and Bing.
+It is a comprehensive method; most website owners find it tiring and daunting.
+However, it includes the tasks that can make or break your website.

-An optimised website is more likely to make money while you sleep than one that does not.
-So, we can confirm that search engine optimisation is definitely worthwhile.
+An optimized website is more likely to make money while you sleep than one without.
+So, we can confirm that search engine optimization is worthwhile.
 And since it is quite an extensive process, let us break down the definition into four main methods:

-On-page optimisation refers to all search engine efforts made within your website, specifically on each of your web pages.
-This includes optimising the content of the pages based on the title tag, meta description, headings, images, internal links, and the overall performance as a website.
+On-page optimization refers to all search engine efforts made within your website, specifically on each of your web pages.
+This includes optimizing the content of the pages based on the title tag, meta description, headings, images, internal links, and the overall performance of a website.

-Technical search engine optimisation refers to the technical efforts made to ensure that your website works properly and provides an excellent user experience to your website visitors and search engines “spiders” or “crawlers”.
+Technical search engine optimization refers to the technical efforts made to ensure that your website works properly and provides an excellent user experience to your website visitors and search engines’ “spiders” or “crawlers.”
 This usually involves fixing problems on the back end, developing and speeding up your website, and maintaining an attractive and functional web design.

 Local SEO refers to the efforts that enable you to appear on top of local search results, especially in map searches.
 This includes setting up a Google My Business account, submitting information to local directories, and collaborating with local and relevant websites.